 The Junior Faculty Award (JFA) was created for faculty in early stages of their career to explore opportunities in research.
 It provides an opportunity to have focused time for research projects in radiation oncology, biology or physics and provides funds to generate pilot data that can be used for future federal funding applications.

 In addition, the mentor and a responsible member of the institution/department must demonstrate, in writing, a commitment to your development as a productive, independent investigator.

 Complete the application online.
 Paper applications are not accepted.
-The award requirements and obligations can be found below:
+View the award requirements and obligations.

-The start date for 2016 awards will be July 1.
-For any questions please email the ASTRO research department.
+The start date for 2017 awards will be July 1.
+For any questions please email the Scientific Affairs Department.

 Stephanie Markovina, 2016 JFA Awardee